EU agrees to curb takeovers by state-backed foreign firms | Law-Order

 EU agrees to curb takeovers by state-backed foreign firms

 EU states and lawmakers on Thursday agreed to rules to put a brake on state-backed foreign firms acquiring EU companies with annual turnover of 500 million euros ($520 million), underlining a more protectionist approach against a possible Chinese buying spree.
-The European Commission presented its proposals for the new takeover rules last year in a bid to stave off what it deems unfair competition from countries such as China.
+The European Commission presented proposals for the new takeover rules last year, aiming to stave off what it deems as unfair competition from countries such as China.

 Fines up to 10% of a company's aggregated turnover may be imposed if firms do not notify the EU of their subsidies.
-The commission will be empowered to investigate subsidies granted up to five years before the rules come into force.
-Acquisitions or contract bids made by subsidised foreign firms above those thresholds would trigger an investigation and measures to counter the distortive effects.
+The commission will be empowered to investigate subsidies granted up to five years before the rules come into force in mid-2023..
+Acquisitions or contract bids made by subsidised foreign firms above those thresholds would trigger an investigation and measures to counter distortive effects.
 The political agreement came after nearly six hours of negotiations.

-Lobbying group BusinessEurope cautioned against unnecessary red tape for companies.
+Lobbying group BusinessEurope cautioned against unnecessary red tape.
 "We now need to make sure that the regulation is implemented in a way that effectively addresses the most distortive foreign subsidies while minimising the administrative burden on companies and public administrations," BusinessEurope Director General Markus J. Beyrer said in a statement.

 ($1 = 0.9614 euros)